 A Low Rate ARM

 Federal Reserve policies have recently driven down short-term interest rates to unparalleled lows.
-As some of these short-term rates administer the interest rates for adaptable rate mortgages, many borrowers have, of late, seeing their interest costs fall as the new rates have sunk to the 2%-3% range.
+As some of these short-term rates administer the interest rates for adaptable rate mortgages, many borrowers have recently seen their interest costs fall as the new rates have sunk to the 2%-3% range.
 Refinancing to a fixed-rate loan today might help eliminate the interest rate risk associated with ARMs; nevertheless, this security comes at a very high cost and higher interest rates.
-Holding onto an ARM with a rock bottom interest rate, for the time being, may not be such a depraved idea.
+Holding onto an ARM with a rock-bottom interest rate, for the time being, may not be such a depraved idea.

 Inertia and Hassle

-Refinancing your home mortgage may or may not be the right thing for you and your family.
+Refinancing your home mortgage may or may not suit you and your family.
 However, though there are many reasons to avoid it, there are also positive reasons to do it.
-The most important thing is that you research and decide if refinancing your mortgage will benefit you.
+Most importantly, you research and decide if refinancing your mortgage will benefit you.